kerthcet/AMRS/README.md

   - **UCB**: Upper Confidence Bound based model selection (coming soon).
   - **Adaptive**: Dynamically selects models based on performance metrics (coming soon).

+- Broad provider support:
+  - OpenAI compatible providers (DeepInfra, OpenRouter, etc.)
+  - More on the way

 ## How to use